 We next evaluate GradMem with pretrained language models on natural language benchmarks to test whether the gradient-based WRITE method and reconstruction-based WRITE objective can produce useful memory states outside the controlled KV-retrieval setting.

-\textbf{GradMem remains competitive on downstream language tasks and scales well with $K$.} The NLP task evaluation spans across three task groups: bAbI reasoning benchmark, single-sentence SQuAD QA and the LM task on the Wikitext dataset (see Table~\ref{tab:nlp_results}).
+\textbf{GradMem remains competitive on downstream language tasks, with task-dependent gains from larger $K$.} The NLP task evaluation spans across three task groups: bAbI reasoning benchmark, single-sentence SQuAD QA and the LM task on the Wikitext dataset (see \cref{tab:nlp_results}).
 The bAbI evaluation exhibits significant variability of scores on different reasoning tasks.
 The context size of QA1, QA4 and QA5 generally does not exceed 40 tokens, and all evaluated methods solve them well, matching the upper bound Transformer performance.
 QA2 and QA3 require to memorize more facts and detect them among more noise, which poses a challenge to compressive models.
-Mamba performs the best among recurrent models since the memory operations are already learned during extensive pretraining, unlike GradMem and recurrent Transformers.
-ARMT follows short, its strong performance on QA2 and QA3 can be attributed to the largest memory state size in its class and added parameters in associative layers.
-GradMem matches or outperforms forward-only RMT on all QA tasks except QA3 with the highest information density, and performance improves with larger $K$.
+Mamba performs best among recurrent models because its memory operations are already learned during extensive pretraining, unlike those of GradMem and recurrent Transformers.
+ARMT follows closely; its strong performance on QA2 and QA3 can be attributed to its larger memory-state size relative to other models in its class and to the additional parameters in its associative layers.
+GradMem matches or outperforms forward-only RMT on all QA tasks except QA3 with the highest information density.